 16 min. - Super 8mm Film-To-Video

-Permanent State of Exception is an installation film shot on black and white super 8mm film stock, capturing images of the present, on a medium from the past, in order to contemplate a possible future.
+Permanent State of Exception is a hybrid documentary-fictional work shot on black and white super 8mm film stock, capturing images of the present, on a medium from the past, in order to contemplate a possible future.
 The title comes from philosopher Giorgio Agamben, who has noted that in times of strife, the powers-that-be may make exceptions to commonly agreed upon ethics.
 Those in power may collaborate with unhindered market forces, removing basic environmental protections while also disregarding human rights.
 Such a state of exception to ethical standards may have profound implications, which are explored poetically via the medium of film.

 The film is composed of original footage gathered over a period of four years in Pittsburgh, Minneapolis, Duluth, rural Wisconsin, and along the north shore of Lake Superior.
 The sound design features portions of salvaged radio broadcasts from throughout the last century, while the musical score was written and performed by Andy McCormick of the band Dreamland Faces.